vlazzarini/vanilla/README.md

 To explore these tutorials, you will need

 1. An up-to-date modern browser (e.g. Chrome, Firefox, Safari, etc).
-2. A web server app or script.
+2. A web server app or script (optional for some examples, required for others)
 3. A text editor to write html/JS.

-*Web server*: pages containing Csound WASM code need to be served via http (the file protocol is not enough).
-You will need to run a local http server, for this you can use Python3, through the command `python3 -m http.server`.
+*Web server*: Some of the examples need to be served via http (in cases where the file protocol is not enough).
+All examples can be run from a server, but some may also be run locally just by opening the html file in your browser using the `file:` protocol.

+To run a local http server, you can use Python3, through the command `python3 -m http.server`.
 The root of the web server is located in the working directory from where you run this command.
 The examples in this repository expect this server to be run from the top-level directory.

 There are other alternatives to this, for example, you can run the node.js `http-server`, if you have it installed.
 In any case, the URL you will need to give your browser is `localhost:port` where `port` is set by the server as it starts up.
 More details are given below